-These days more and more music lovers discover the authentic sound of vinyl.
-Proof of this can be found in the sales of vinyl records and record players that increase every year, and more recently in the development of a new format on the musical horizon called HD vinyl, within a couple of years maybe sold besides regular LP’s.
+The past decade more music lovers discover the authentic sound of vinyl again.
+Proof of this can be found in the sales of vinyl records and record players that have increased every year, and more recently in the development of a new format on the musical horizon called HD vinyl, within a couple of years maybe sold besides regular LP’s.

 What techniques are used in the Direct Metal Mastering process?